neuromeka-robotics/neuromeka-il/deploy/README.md

 | 3          |    EXECUTE_START_STATE_DAGGER    | Stop task controller and collect data after moving to robot home position |
 | 4          |   EXECUTE_CURRENT_STATE_DAGGER   | Stop task controller and collect data from current robot position         |

-During model evaluation, we support [DAGGER]((https://arxiv.org/abs/1011.0686)), which allows a human to intervene when the model enters a potential failure mode and collect additional data for retraining.
+During model evaluation, we support [DAGGER](https://arxiv.org/abs/1011.0686), which allows a human to intervene when the model enters a potential failure mode and collect additional data for retraining.
 In our experience, DAGGER is critical for improving the performance of models trained with imitation learning.

 To enable DAGGER during evaluation, set `DATA_CONFIG` appropriately in `CUSTOM_TASK_CONFIG`.
 If `DATA_CONFIG` is *None*, DAGGER will be disabled.

-## Deploy controller using third-party models
+## Deploy controller trained with third-party models
 There are many imitation learning models developed by researchers beyond ACT.
-To evaluate third-party models that are not included in train—and to avoid conda environment conflicts—we provide a server-client example in `middle_level_controller/act_il_remote`.
+To evaluate third-party models that are not included in `train`—and to avoid conda environment conflicts—we provide a server-client example in `middle_level_controller/act_il_remote`.

 In this setup, two processes need to be run: the robot controller (client) and the model (server).